Museum station (Toronto): Station access upgrades

 In August 2022, construction started on a second entrance via an exterior staircase at the south end of Museum station; it was opened in May 2024.
 The staircase is located at the north end of Queens Park Circle on the south side of the War Memorial monument.
 It leads down to platform-level turnstiles, located at the site of a former storage space.
 (Note: Following a police audit in 1982 in response to the murder of Mariam Peters at St. Patrick station in 1975, the south end of the station had metal "prison" bars installed to allow for ventilation and storage.
 The storage area has been replaced by platform-level turnsiles for the Queens Park entrance.)
-For station accessibility, there will also be an entrance via elevator to a new concourse level providing access to a second elevator to the platform level; these changes were expected to be completed by the second quarter of 2026.
+For station accessibility, there will also be an entrance via elevator to a new concourse level providing access to a second elevator to the platform level; these changes were expected to be completed by the third quarter of 2026.